expfactory/expfactory-experiments/README.md

  - doi: the doi of associated papers.
  - reference: url(s) to referenced papers to develop the task
  - notes: any notes about the implementation, etc.
- - publish: either "True" or "False" to determine if the experiment should be revealed to the user of the efactory-python application.
+ - publish: either "True" or "False" to determine if the experiment should be revealed to the user of the expfactory-python application.

 An example of a config.json data structure is follows: